 Leadership and Engagement Awards

-The Leadership and Engagement Awards recognize the distinguished undergraduate and graduate students, student organizations, faculty, and staff for their promotion of leadership, community building, and enhancing the student life experience on the Frostburg State University campus.
+The Leadership and Engagement Awards recognize the distinguished undergraduate and graduate students, student organizations, faculty, and staff for their promotion of leadership, community building, involvement, service, co-curricular excellence and overall enhancement of the student life experience on the Frostburg State University campus.
 Recipients of these awards demonstrate exceptional leadership and service to students, Frostburg State University, and our community.

 Now accepting nominations year-round!